top of page

 Landscape & Outdoor Classroom

-The Tuckaleechee Garden Club maintains the Townsend Elementary School landscape by the front sign and flagpole.
+The Tuckaleechee Garden Club maintains the Townsend Elementary School (located at 140 Tiger Dr, Townsend) landscape by the front sign and flagpole.
 The club provides ongoing maintenance through planting perennials and annuals, as well as regular weeding, mulching, and pruning.

 (Project established in year 2025.)